Who to Contact

 South Frontenac · Rideau Lakes · Stone Mills — your elected local representatives

 South Frontenac and Rideau Lakes have already voted unanimously to oppose the southern route.
 Stone Mills residents are also raising the alarm.
-Your council members need to hear from constituents to sustain and amplify their opposition.
 Councils can pass formal resolutions, engage legal counsel, and speak directly to provincial and federal ministers.

 Township of South Frontenac · 613-376-3027